 The Standard MIDI File format is different from native MIDI protocol, because the events are time-stamped for playback in the proper sequence.

 Standard MIDI Files come in two basic varieties: a Type 1 file, and a Type 0 file (a Type 2 was also specified originally but never really caught on, so we won't spend any time discussing it here).
 In a Type 1 file individual parts are saved on different tracks within the sequence.
-In a Type 0 file everything is merged onto a single track.
+In a Type 0 file everything is merged into a single track.

 Musical performances are not usually created as SMFs; rather a composition is recorded using a sequencer such as Digital Performer, Cubase, Sonar etc. that saves MIDI data in it's own format.
 However, most if not all sequencers a 'Save As' or 'Export' as a Standard MIDI File.